-The highlight for all lovers of deserted places is undoubtedly Varosha, a once favourite tourist spot right on the Green Line it sits the buffer zone between the “Greek” and “Turkish” parts of Cyprus.
+The highlight for all lovers of deserted places is undoubtedly Varosha, a once popular tourist spot right on the Green Line.
+It straddles the buffer zone between the northern and southern halves of Cyprus.
 In the past, tourists strolled along the promenade, but today the place is a true ghost town and restricted area.
 Drone shots show how nature has gradually recaptured the city.

 Since 1974, time has stood still here, hotels have fallen into a dilapidated past, and there is a scary atmosphere.
 This is another, sad side of Cyprus and yet all the more worth seeing.
 If you visit the beautiful, historic port city of Famagusta, then you can stare right at the deserted city.
-Part of the beach is still accessible and actually quite nice, even if one of the eerie hotel ruins literally sit on the neck.
+Part of the beach is still accessible and actually quite nice, even if the empty hotels are a bit eerie!

 The Best Deals for a Cyprus Holiday

 If you book in advance and aim for an off-peak time, you can find fantastic Cyprus holiday deals.
+As your Holidayguru I’m always on the look out for all sorts of deals, whether it’s a short weekend break to Cyprus or an all inclusive Cyprus holiday.
 Keep an eye on my website and cross this incredible city off your bucket list!